 How to Spend a Weekend in Boone NC

-Located in Western North Carolina, you will find the mountain town Boone nestled in the Appalachian Mountains.
-Regardless of the season Boone definitely has a lot to offer!
+Located in Western North Carolina, you will find the mountain town of Boone nestled in the Appalachian Mountains.
+Regardless of the season, Boone definitely has a lot to offer!
 In this guide, I am covering some of the best things to do in Boone NC for a weekend itinerary!

 So is Boone worth visiting?
 Most definitely!
 This Appalachian town is located right on the Blue Ridge Parkway, surrounded by major NC ski resorts, and has lots of food and shopping options around being it’s a college town!